 The first capacity that Dr. Greenspan thought was so critical was shared regulation and shared attention.
 You can’t share attention even in the most minimal way unless you can stay regulated, which is affected by individual differences such as pain, sensory impact, sensory differences, etc. Nobody can learn to regulate without the help of others.
 Attachment styles can change as a function of the relationships you have throughout life, but the first six weeks of life is basically the infant crying and the mom soothing her.

-Until you use to learn to use your preverbal affective signalling you’ll continue to have catastrophic emotional reactions, and that is why Dr. Greenspan stressed these early capacities in human development so much.
+Until you learn to use your preverbal affective signalling, you’ll continue to have catastrophic emotional reactions, and that is why Dr. Greenspan stressed these early capacities in human development so much.
 Dr. Stuart Shanker’s Self-Reg work talks about noticing the signs of dysregulation in our kids before the emotional outburst begins, but we all learn how to reduce the stress by using the affective system.
 As you become more skilled in the affective gesturing, you have more access to regulate.

 It looks different

 In the early stages of infancy a template is set for baseline regulation.
 Autistic children attach at the same rate or quality as neurotypical children but it looks a bit different.
 The child could be hyperactive through the visual sense, for instance.
 One of the first preverbal signals is that a baby begins to reach for their parent’s eyes.
 Gene sees that as kids with developmental differences move into the second capacity of engagement, intimacy, and attachment, Gene will hear the parents say that their child is trying to grab the parent’s glasses and poke their eye.
-Gene says, no, he’s trying to reach for the most beautiful thing in his universe: the parent’s face like neurotypical infants do.
+Gene says, no, he’s trying to reach for the most beautiful thing in his universe: the parent’s face!

 Gene says it’s the stage when the mirror neuron system in relation to empathetic understanding of other people gets clicked on.
 Parents pull the baby into a more and more richness of complex signalling as we are empathetic with them.
-The parents carry more than 90% of the interaction at this point, but the baby is still refining his/her preverbal signalling.
+The parents carry more than 90% of the interaction at this point, but the baby is still refining their preverbal signalling.
 So when working with a child who is developmentally different, Gene begins to do much bigger facial expressions to help them learn the preverbal gestural system.

 Gene refers to the visual cliff video online, baby will crawl over glass to mom if Mom smiles but if Mom shows alert the baby will freeze.
 Dr. Daniel Siegel talks about how the pre-orbital area above our eyes begins to fuse the left and right sides of the brain as we begin to integrate our personal, subjective, emotional, intuitive side with our rational side that will become our symbolic side on our left side.
 Our preverbal affective gestural system becomes more differentiated.